 About Arya

-Arya is a female Irish Wolfhound about 7 years old.
+Arya is a female Irish Wolfhound over 7 years old.
 Carefully selected as a great representative of her breed, S decided to make her part of their program.
 S has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Excellent health testing